 RIS: Remote Installation Services.

 1. Hardware Requirements for installing Windows 2000 Prof. Or Server:

-contain at least one character from minimum 3 of the
+2. In Windows 2000, if Passwords Must Meet "Complexity Requirements" setting is enabled; the password should contain at least one character from minimum 3 of the following 4 categories.

 3. The standard Windows 2000 NTFS permissions that can be applied to files are given below: